 M.A.R.S., Inc. was formed as a not for profit Wisconsin corporation and we are pursuing IRS Section 501(c)(3) tax-exempt status – stay tuned!

 From the beginning, organizers decided the net proceeds would be donated to a local charitable cause.
 Over 150 outstanding individuals volunteer their time to maximize the amount donated.
-To date, over $50,000 has be donated to some awesome and worthy causes including the inCourage (Manitowoc County Domestic Violence Center), Painting Pathways, The Crossing, HFM Samaritan Fund, and Hope House of Manitowoc County.
-The 2017 charity partner is The Haven, a local homeless shelter for men.
+To date, over $50,000 has be donated to some awesome and worthy causes including the inCourage (Manitowoc County Domestic Violence Center), Painting Pathways, The Crossing, HFM Samaritan Fund, Hope House of Manitowoc County, and The Haven.

 The course starts at the University of Wisconsin-Manitowoc campus, located on the shores of beautiful Lake Michigan, and generally follows the Lake Michigan shoreline approximately 8 miles into the City of Two Rivers.
 The route takes runners through the City of Two Rivers and reconnects on the shore of Lake Michigan for one of the prettiest stretches of the run, through Neshotah Beach and northward to Point Beach State Forest.
 The course is out-and-back, most of which is along the shores of Lake Michigan.
 The mid-June start time has offered some cool breezes and enjoyable temperatures on this extremely flat course.
 In 2015, the decision was made to add a half marathon, which is also an out-and-back course following the marathon course, in hopes of reaching a wider spectrum of runners and further creating a community-centered event.